Executive Officer Essentials

 - EOs are encouraged to meet regularly with chairs of CUNY college departments in the program’s discipline to discuss a variety of issues, including procedures for making new faculty appointments useful both to the college departments and to the Graduate Center.
 In accordance with CUNY Board of Trustees policy, the EO should try to ensure that CUNY college department chairs give preference, when recruiting part-time faculty, to qualified students enrolled in CUNY doctoral programs.

 - The EO may recommend Visiting Research Scholar candidates to the Provost for the Exchange Visitor Program which provides research opportunities for qualified students, professors, research scholars, and specialists.

 - The EO is responsible for appointing a person to maintain and update the program’s website.
 Program events should be entered on the GC’s digital signage.
-Guidelines and information for this, as well as for appropriate style, use of the GC logo, graphic standards, social media, and website identity, are available on the Communications & Marketing website: Resources for Faculty, Staff, and Students.
+Guidelines and information for this, as well as for appropriate style, use of the GC logo, graphic standards, social media, and website identity, are available on the Communications & Marketing website.

 - The EO, in conjunction with the Program’s Curriculum Committee, is responsible for submitting any curriculum changes or additions to the GC’s Curriculum and Degree Committee, this includes new courses, requirement changes, credit changes, and bulletin changes.
 See Curricular Changes for more details and FAQs.